-The RUGER® P97DAO pistols are centerfire, "double action only", magazine-fed, autoloading, recoil-operated pistols chambered for the caliber .45ACP cartridge.
+The RUGER® P95DAO pistols are centerfire, compact, "double action only", magazine-fed, autoloading, recoil-operated pistols chambered for the caliber 9mm Parabellum (9mm x 19) cartridge.
 They incorporate a different "linkless" design in the barrel locking/unlocking system than earlier Ruger P-Series pistols, and feature a streamlined slide and Isoplast® polymer grip frame construction.
 They comply with the requirements of the National Institute of Justice Standard-0112.00.
 They include the following features with which users should be thoroughly familiar: